How the Fun Began: A Brief History of MACkite

 Originally taking up just a back corner of the MACkite Surf Shop, the kiteboarding and SUP department grew until it had nearly taken over the entire surf side of the store.
 In 2012, it moved into its own building with a showroom and small warehouse in Grand Haven's Eastown.
 Now with room to grow, more boardsports were added, like surfboarding, snowboarding, and skate.
 But by the end of 2015 the Boardsports Center was out of room again and moved just a couple miles to the south.
-With a larger showroom and warehouse, MACkite added skiing to its selection of outdoor fun.
+With a larger showroom and warehouse, MACkite added skiing and electric bikes to its selection of outdoor fun.

 Events are Fun Too